- This event has passed.

 - Paper Presentations and Speeches

 Researchers and practitioners wishing to present papers or share their experiences are invited to submit a title and abstract of 300-340 words in English, together with a biographical paragraph of 100 words, here.
-For those submitting papers, full papers should be 5000 words.
+For those submitting papers, full papers should be 5,000 words (Please refer to the Style Sheet Guidelines).

 This is a self-funded conference, hence a flat, base fee of USD300 will be charged to all presenters, participants and drop-in visitors.
 This will go towards covering the cost of the venue, equipment and logistics, coffee breaks on all days, certificates for participants, conference communications and staff.
 Conference fee (USD300) does NOT cover a flight ticket, accommodation, and any other expenses related to travel advisory.